One of the most frequent questions we get asked is… How much does a copy machine cost? Or, what options should I consider before I buy?

 How about the steps you take in making the purchase of a vehicle?

-- What about security?
-Do you need to add a card or even biometric reader?
+What about security?
+Do you need to add a card or even a biometric reader?

-- What about sending documents to distribution lists or store them in the cloud
+What about sending documents to distribution lists or storing them in the cloud

 Copy machines and printers meet different business needs.
 Like the last car you bought, there are options at various price points.

 With all of that in mind, here's a breakdown of what you can expect a range of color and black-and-white copy machines to cost.

 When you see “MFP”, it means Multi-Function Printer, but just think “copy machine.”
 PPM (pages per minute) is the fastest print speed for each device.
 IPM (images per minute) is the fastest scanning speed for each device.